Disability Insurance Programs | The Complete Guide

 What Are Disability Insurance Programs?

-Simply put, a disability insurance program can help protect you financially if you're unable to work due to serious injury or illness.
+A disability insurance program can help protect you financially if you're unable to work due to serious injury or illness.
+You may also hear disability insurance referred to as income protection insurance.
+There are several options available, including Social Security disability insurance, state disability insurance, individual disability insurance, and group disability insurance plans.

 What Is Social Security Disability Insurance?

-It's pretty simple really.
-Social Security Disability Insurance is a payroll or worker-funded federal government program that provides supplemental income to citizens who are unable to work due to a disability.
-You’ll see this being taken out of your paychecks by good ole Uncle Sam.
+Social Security disability insurance (SSDI) is a payroll or worker-funded federal government program that provides supplemental income to citizens who are unable to work due to a disability.
+An individual can collect SSDI benefits for as long as they are disabled until they retire.
+After retirement, SSDI benefits cease, and retirement benefits begin.

 What Is State Disability Insurance?